3D layers

 3D object

 You can use 3D object layers to represent and visualize 3D objects, such as textured or untextured buildings that are modeled in 3D.
-From ArcGIS Pro, you can create a 3D object scene layer from multipatch data published directly to ArcGIS Online either as a web scene layer with an associated feature layer or from an SLPK.
+From ArcGIS Pro, you can create a 3D object layer from multipatch data published directly to ArcGIS Online either as a web scene layer with an associated feature layer or from an SLPK.
 In ArcGIS Online, you can publish a 3D object scene layer from either a hosted feature layer or from an SLPK.
-Alternatively, you can create an empty 3D object scene layer and edit the layer in Scene Viewer to add content.
+Alternatively, you can create an empty 3D object layer and edit the layer in Scene Viewer to add content.

-In addition, ArcGIS CityEngine 2016.0 and later can export an SLPK from which you can publish a 3D object scene layer.
+In addition, ArcGIS CityEngine 2016.0 and later can export an SLPK from which you can publish a 3D object layer.

 Buildings as 3D object layer